twit96/StarWarsSurvey-ClassificationAnalysis/README.md

 * [Unique Values](./project_files/unique_values.txt) - Text file generated in the Data Preparation notebook in order to manually check for inconsistent values in the dataset.

 ## Repository Information
-* All HTML files in root folder are for web hosting the project, and were not utilized in the project itself.
+* All HTML files in the root folder are for web hosting the project, and were not utilized in the project itself.
-* The 'project_files' folder includes all files necessary for running the notebooks, which includes the dataset files and the Column Names text file, and all outputs of the notebooks, which includes the cleaned dataset files and the Unique Values text file.
+* The 'project_files' folder includes all files necessary for running the notebooks, which includes the dataset files and the column names text file, and all outputs of the notebooks, which includes the cleaned dataset files and the unique values text file.

 ## Contributors
 [Nico Arrieche](https://github.com/nicoarrieche/) • [Chance Mason](https://github.com/cmason1998) • [Mitchel Walker](https://www.linkedin.com/in/walker-mitchel/) • [Tyler Wittig](https://www.linkedin.com/in/tylerwittig/)